LutviP19/laravel-medialibrary/README.md

 #### Compose docker container (REQUIRED):

-This step is required to support realtime apps, all docker-compose.yml is located on docker-compose directory:
+This step is required to running third party services in docker container, all docker-compose.yml is located on docker-compose directory:

 ```bash
 cd docker-compose